Jaimeloeuf/muwno/server/src/app/org/dto-validation/README.md

 ## Naming Convention
-See domain/DTOs README for the DTO naming convention.
+See domain model DTOs README for the DTO naming convention.
 All the validator module and class here use the same exact name of the DTO type and module, just with the word `Validated` prepended to it.
 E.g. `CreateOneUserDTO` will be `ValidatedCreateOneUserDTO`.